Children & Youth Services

 TEACHING AWARENESS THROUGH PUPPETRY

 Teaching Awareness through Puppetry (TAP) is an educational outreach program that is available to run workshops in classrooms and schools to teach students about awareness and acceptance of differences.
-We use life size puppets to deliver our workshops.
-The puppets help break down barriers and allow us to facilitate healthy, rich conversations about questions the children might not feel comfortable asking a real person.
-We have a workshop dedicated to Epilepsy.
+TAP uses life size puppets to deliver our workshops.
+The puppets help break down barriers allowing to facilitate healthy, rich conversations about questions the children might not feel comfortable asking a real person.
+TAP has a workshop dedicated to epilepsy.
 The students and teachers learn about seizure first aid and what it is like to be a person living with epilepsy.

-Email us to find out more about our program and how we can help your school be a kinder more inclusive community firstname.lastname@example.org.
+Email TAP to find out more about our program and how they can help your school be a kinder, more inclusive community: firstname.lastname@example.org.